 Finally, among pensioners in poverty, 93 per cent are in a family where no one is working.

 While we can’t fault the columnists’ statements, it is worth bearing in mind that there are a large number of different ways that statistics on child poverty and poverty more generally can be read.

-While it does not drastically affect the statistics regarding child poverty, it is important to recognise the difference between households and families when making claims, as an individual can be in a working family but will not neccesarily show up as being in a workless household if other ‘families’ are resident.
+While it does not drastically affect the statistics regarding child poverty, it is important to recognise the difference between households and families when making claims, as an individual can be in a workless family but will not necessarily show up as being in a workless household if other ‘families’ are resident and classed as “working”.